-- Limitations from unstable poles and zeros: Intuition - A back-wheel steered bicyle? - Limitations from unstable poles/zeros: Hard proofs - Bode's integral formula - Bode's relation: Coupling magnitude and phase for all ω
+- Limitations from unstable poles and zeros: Intuition - A back-wheel steered bicyle? - Limitations from unstable poles/zeros: Hard proofs - Bode's integral formula and Bode's relation

 Hard limitations from unstable zeros

 If the plant has an unstable zero z_u , then the specification is impossible to satisfy.